|Bluebonnets and Indian paint brushes |

 decorate roadsides in Central Texas.

-The following information from past years is still valid if you plan to drive through bluebonnet territory.
+If you decide to take wildflower viewing day trip, keep a few guidelines in mind.
 Be vigilant of traffic when stopping beside the road, and be mindful not to trespass on private property.
 Enjoy the sights, and don't forget your camera!

 In past years, we have headed out from Austin for a wildflower drive, turning west on Hwy 71 towards Marble Falls.
 We stopped along the highway at several thick patches of bluebonnets—the perfect backdrop for photos of kids and dogs.
 Thanks to seeding by TXDOT, roadsides have sprouted with thick carpets of bluebonnets in many locations.
 Just be sure there’s ample space to pull off the road and take photos without trampling the flowers.